RickAnderson-hub/wheelofortune/README.md

 ## Notes
 - Spin is disabled while animating or when there are fewer than 2 labels.
-- Labels are sanitized to non-empty strings; up to
+- Labels are sanitized to non-empty strings; up to 64 entries.